Get Approved for up to $35,000 in 3 minutes

 The process of reporting crypto is different whether your income is considered a taxable capital gain or business income.
 If it is considered income, there is a form called the T-2125, also known as the Statement of Business and Professional Activities.
 Because this is business income tax, you are able to write off anything related to your business like subscriptions, internet bills and any office related expenses.

 You can also claim if you had negative earnings with your crypto business.
-This is called a non-capital loss and can be deducted off of any other taxable income you receive.
-Keep in mind, if you can’t file the non-capital loss one year, it can be carried forward to the next year.
+This is called a non-capital loss and can be deducted from any other taxable income you receive.
+Keep in mind if you can’t file the non-capital loss one year, it can be carried forward to the next year.

 Valuing Cryptocurrency